Social media volunteers needed!

 We will contact those who are shortlisted.

-We have to admit everyone here at the Detention Forum works very hard – it is a lot of work.
-However, you will get to learn more about immigration detention and you also have a chance to learn how groups like the Detention Forum, its members and other groups around the UK are trying to challenge, reduce and end immigration detention.
+Volunteering at the Detention Forum is a lot of work.
+However, you will get to learn more about immigration detention and you also have a chance to learn how groups like the Detention Forum, its members and other groups around the UK are challenging the government to reduce and end immigration detention.